kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 In today's digital services procurements, solicitations increasingly involve **multi-phase evaluations,** such as:

-* And initial phase to review case studies, past performance, videos or other pass/fail methods.
+* Ad initial phase to review case studies, past performance, videos, or other pass/fail methods.
 * Code challenges, live technical demonstrations, or interview-style oral presentations.
 * Moving forward with only the highest-rated vendors to the full documentation/ technical proposal stage.

-At advisory or other down-select points, negotiations can be included at multiple phases, and might make sense at the point of making selection determinations, especially if there are companies that are close to making it but missing a few points that eliminate them:
+At advisory or other down-select points, negotiations can be included at multiple phases.
+They might make sense at the point of making selection determinations, especially if there are companies that are close to making it but missing a few points that eliminate them:

 * Open discussions with vendors before eliminating them.

-* Give vendors feedback that allows them to understand why they are not advancing.
+* Provide vendors with feedback that helps them understand why they are not advancing.

 * Offer borderline vendors a chance to strengthen their proposals if they are invited to continue.

-This mirrors how agile development itself works — iterative improvement based on feedback.
+This mirrors how agile development itself works — an iterative process of improvement based on feedback.
 It also builds vendor-government trust before award, aligning expectations and reducing post-award friction.

 #### Example: Negotiation Opportunity During Code Challenge Phase